 Tenant Eviction: What You Should Know as a Renter

-In order to evict you from your rental lease, your landlord must first give you adequate notice, normally in writing, that must conform to certain formalities.
+In order to be evicted from your rental property, your landlord must first give you adequate notice, normally in writing.
+It must conform to your state, municipal and city ordinances.
 At this point, you have a few options:

 - You can act according to the eviction notice and move out;